WeatherheadOnline/FrontEndMentor_QR-Code/README.md

 ## Overview

 This was the first project in FrontEndMentor.io's onboarding leaning path.
 It was a simple project, making it easier for me to focus on getting familiar with using Figma.
-I was surprised to not have to make any changes to the CSS to accommodate both desktop and mobile.
+I was surprised to not have to make any changes to the CSS to accommodate both desktop and mobile (with the exception of the drop-shadow).

 ### Links